-Bills of sale are a way in which individuals can use goods they already own as security for a loan.
+Bills of sale are a way in which individuals can use goods they already own as security for a loans or other obligations, while retaining possession of those goods.
 They are governed by two Victorian statutes, dating from 1878 and 1882.

-A logbook loan is a type of sub-prime lending, where the borrower gives the lender a bill of sale on a vehicle they already own.
+A logbook loan is a type of sub-prime lending, where the borrower gives the lender a bill of sale on their vehicle.
 The borrower may continue to use the vehicle so long as they keep up the repayments, but risks having it seized on default.

 The law on bills of sale is seriously outdated, and causes problems for borrowers, purchasers and lenders alike.